KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * Decreasing importance of physical proximity
 * More channels (traditional and digital) than ever to reach people and more people than ever to reach
 * New and undiscovered ways to minister

+* The opportunity is to reach people anywhere in the world using desktop and/or mobile
+* Region/physical proximity- limit
+* Digital- no limit

 ## Possible Reasons for Missed Opportunities
 These opportunities could be easy to overlook though due to: